Posted: 2024-11-22 15:07:00

 Amazon's fourth-gen Echo is still impressive well over a year after its initial launch -- and even if you pay its full $100 price (you can often find it on sale if you keep an eye out).
 Between its new sphere-like profile, powerful sound output and a few forward-looking features, the Echo is still king of the countertop.

 Meanwhile, Alexa and Google Assistant are pretty much at parity right now.
-While Amazon boasts about more skills and support for more third-party devices for its voice assistant, the numbers for Google Assistant also land in the tens of thousands, meaning you really don't miss out on anything significant either way.
+While Amazon boasts about more skills and support for more third-party devices for its voice assistant, the numbers for Google Assistant also lands in the tens of thousands, meaning you really don't miss out on anything significant either way.

 Read more: Best Smart Speakers of 2024